rc-pl/home-assistant-installation-on-debian-14/README.md

 After installation is finished remove USB disk and reboot the machine.

-Now you have a Debian 14 server which can be used in both ways:<br>
+Now your Debian 14 server is up and running and can be used in both ways:<br>
 - host OS on which you will run virtual server with Home Assistant Operating System<br>
 - general purpose Linux server where you can run any additional services (pihole, file server, whatever)